crossplane/docs/content/master/concepts/pods.md

 ---

-The base Crossplane installation consists of two pods, the `crossplane` pod and the `rbac-manager` pod.
+The base Crossplane installation consists of two pods, the `crossplane` pod and the `crossplane-rbac-manager` pod.
 Both pods install in the `crossplane-system` namespace by default.